tsirlucas/tsirlucas/README.md

 ### Hello there 👋

-Im Lucas.
+I'm Lucas.
 I've been working as a software engineer for around 6 years.

 - 🏢 Professionaly working with React and Typescript
 - 🍺 Coffee hater, beer drinker